laiyonghao/redmine-auth/README.md

 * Apache 2.2+
 * mod_wsgi 2.0+

-Your must install a python database driver, for example, if you use `mysql` as your `redmine` database, your may be install `MySQLdb`.
+Your must install a python database driver, for example, if you use `mysql` as your `redmine` database, use `MySQLdb`.

 Only tested in `Ubuntu Server(x64) 12.04 LTS`, other softwares listed below: